burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Sometimes this kind of synchronization is denoted as *Competitive Mutex*.
 If the mutex is released during spinning - compute spinning is optimal, if the mutex is released after yielding this algorithm algorithm 2 is optimal.
 There exists a randomized algorithm that can achieve a $1.58$ competitive ratio.

 33. **Force uses sequential consistency with memory fences.** For restoring sequential consistency in the multithread program you have to use a memory fence.
-Memory fences can be issued explicitly or implicitly by locking, exchanging, and some other syncretization commands. **The typical cost of a memory fence is comparable to L2-cache access.**
+Memory fences can be issued explicitly or implicitly by locking, exchanging, and some other syncronization commands. **The typical cost of a memory fence is comparable to L2-cache miss.**

 34. **Consider the latency of memory accesses from different levels.** Take into assumption multicore cache hierarchy and different times for memory access.
 The relative latency and throughput for access for CPU Caches and Disk space is the following: